scionproto/scion/doc/BeaconExtensions.md

 The format for the note can be seen below in the full extension format.

-The lengths of both `defaultnote` and `specificnote` are variable, but capped at 2000 bytes.
+The length `note` is variable, but capped at 2000 bytes.

 ## Concrete Format Extension